svenssonjoel/COPPE/README.md

        and so on?
     Maybe it is ok if there is only HyperParameters and you can select which to set or not for each layer?
+    - Yes absolutely makes sense to have that.
+We can also have a set of all possible hyperparameters and draw a subset from this pool for each specific layer type.
+The benefit would be to have a unified abstraction for all hyperparameters.
+If you think it also makes sense from an implementation point of view, I can come up with an abstraction that we can experiment with.

   - Excerpt from example below:
   ```